nickdibari/UpBeatBot/README.md

 Simply tweet a mention at UpBeatBot (@UpBeatBot) on Twitter to receive a cute picture tweeted at you

 ## Running UpBeatBot
-To run UpBeatBot on your own, download the source code and create a .env file that contains your twitter bot's authentication keys
+To run UpBeatBot on your own, download the source code and create a .env file that contains your twitter bot's authentication keys.
+You can copy the .example_env file to .env and replace with your relevant keys

 Follow the guide on https://dev.twitter.com/oauth/overview/application-owner-access-tokens to register your app and get credentials